Newcomer Brown scores as Patriots beat Dolphins 43-0

 “It’s never fun to be embarrassed,” Miami quarterback Ryan Fitzpatrick said, “especially two weeks in a row at home.”

 Fitzpatrick threw for 89 yards and was intercepted three times.
-He’ll remain the starter for Week 3, rookie coach Brian Flores said.
+Josh Rosen replaced him and went seven for 18 for 97 yards and one interception.

 NO MERCY